-The UAE CT Law will also introduce the need for taxpayers to adhere to the arm's length principle for all transactions and arrangements with related parties, meaning that appropriate transfer prices must be charged between related parties for all arrangements.
-The transfer pricing methods that are specified in the UAE CT Law are generally consistent with the Organization for Economic Co-operation and Development (OECD) Transfer Pricing Guidelines.
+The CT Law has also introduced requirement for taxpayers to adhere to the arm's length principle for all transactions and arrangements with related parties, meaning that appropriate transfer prices must be charged for all arrangements between related parties.
+This includes, amongst others, transactions for tangible goods, services, intragroup financing as well as transactions related to intangible assets such as the use of brand names and other registered and non-registered intellectual property (IP).
+The transfer pricing methods that are specified in the CT Law are generally consistent with the Organization for Economic Co-operation and Development (OECD) Transfer Pricing Guidelines.

-Taxpayers will also need to document and report how the arm's length principle is applied to relatedparty transactions.
-The reporting will be done in two ways: through a disclosure form that should be filed together with the tax return, and for certain taxpayers, through transfer pricing documentation in the form of a master file and a local file, which should be submitted upon request.
-The (financial) threshold for preparing documentation in the form of the master file and local file is not specified in the publication of the UAE CT Law, and neither are the requirements for the contents of the transfer pricing documentation.
-It is likely that this will be consistent with the OECD Transfer Pricing Guidelines.
-The detailed requirements for the transfer pricing documentation will likely be established through subsequent cabinet decisions.
+Taxpayers are also required to document and report how the arm's length principle is applied to related-party transactions.
+The reporting is done in two ways: through a disclosure form that should be filed together with the tax return, and for certain taxpayers, through transfer pricing documentation in the form of a master file and a local file, which should be submitted upon request.
+Preparing a local file and a master file is a requirement for taxable persons that are part of an MNE Group with a total consolidated group revenue of at least AED 3,150,000,000 in the relevant tax period, or where the taxable person's revenue in the relevant tax period is AED 200,000,000 or more (i.e. on the level of a single legal entity).
+The UAE issued a Transfer Pricing Guide which closely resembles the OECD Transfer Pricing Guidelines, including the requirements for the contents of the transfer pricing documentation.
+Country-by-country reporting requirements apply for UAE-headquartered groups that meet certain financial thresholds.